Jakobhenningjensen/imbalanced_forest/ReadMe.md

-A Random Forest to be used on imbalanced data set
+A project to create a Random Forest which is optimized on imbalanced data set